brianreumere/plague/README.md

 ### h-card

 With `showHcard = true`, you can configure multiple additional values in `config.toml` to populate your h-card.
-With the exception of `fullName`, these are all optional:
+With the exception of `fullName`, everything is optional.
+The order of values in the `social` array determines the order of the social icons displayed in the footer.

 ```
 [params]